 Unusual Options Activity Insight: Ford Motor

-Shares of Ford Motor (NYSE:F) saw some unusual options activity on Monday.
-Following the unusual option alert, the stock price moved down to $14.91.
+On Friday, shares of Ford Motor (NYSE:F) saw unusual options activity.
+After the option alert, the stock price moved down to $14.87.

 - Option Type: SWEEP